GCSE Results 2018

 Nooresahar Ahmed collected 4 nines, 3 eights, 2 sevens and 1 A in her results.
 She was really happy with her grades and is planning on going to Hartlepool Sixth Form College to study A Levels in September.

 Lukas Vallet is looking forward to starting EMS6 in September and more than exceeded his own expectations when he realised he had bagged himself 4 nines, 3 eights and 3 sevens.
 He was extremely pleased with his results.

 Joshua Cain opened his envelope to find he had been awarded 4 nines, 1 eight, 3 sevens, 1 six and 1 five.
 He was extremely happy and told us he had done much better than he had expected.
 He is looking to join EMS6 in September.

 There were so many more fabulous results and it has been a great day with lots of joy and smiling faces.
 The class of 2018 have done themselves very proud.

 Headteacher, Stephen Hammond, said he was proud of what the students had achieved.
 He said: “I am very proud of the many success stories that we can see here at the school.
-There has been a great deal of national debate about making GCSEs ever harder, and to see our students with their wide range of abilities continuing to achieve highly is a real credit to them”.
+Our results this year are excellent and are well above the national averages.”

 |Performance Measure||Unvalidated Provisional Results 2017|